TheofanisZacharatos/theofaniszacharatos.github.io/_pages/academic-service.md

 author_profile: true
 ---

+My academic and professional engagement includes editorial work, peer review, participation in research and professional networks, and policy and sustainability initiatives.
+These activities complement my research and teaching and help connect academic evidence with practice.

 ## Editorial roles

 - **Guest Editor (2025–2026):** Special issue “Addressing Food Loss and Waste Across the Food Supply Chain,” [Journal of Agribusiness in Developing and Emerging Economies](https://www.emeraldgrouppublishing.com/journal/jadee), Emerald Publishing.